andre-ye/andre-ye.github.io-retired/docs/cv.md

 Relevant Experience and Skills
 {: .fs-6 .fw-300 }

-*View a compact resume PDF [here](https://andre-ye.github.io/files/personal/Compact_Resume.pdf){:target="_blank"}*.
+*View a compact resume PDF [here](https://andre-ye.github.io/files/personal/Ye_Andre_Resume_22_23_cycle.pdf){:target="_blank"}*.

 ---

-## Work Experience
+## Research Work

 ### Research Intern @ Deepgram
 *June 2022 - September 2022*
-- Will work on developing novel & powerful speech deep learning models as a summer research intern with Deepgram.

-### Teaching Assistant @ Allen School of CSE
-- TA'd [CSE 163: Intermediate Data Programming](https://andre-ye.github.io/uni/uni/docs/cs/cse-163) with Prof. Hunter Schafer `Spr '22`
+[Deepgram](https://deepgram.com/){:target="_blank"} develops powerful deep speech recognition APIs for developers.
+At Deepgram, I developed novel curriculum training infrastructure and practices to target data contamination, correct problematic model behavior, significantly improve convergence speed, and improve performance in some cases while training large speech models on millions of hours of audio

-### Machine Learning Crowdsourcing Research @ the Social Futures Lab, Allen School of CSE
+### HCI & ML Research @ Social Futures Lab, Allen School of CSE
 *February 2022 - Present*

-- The [Social Futures Lab](https://social.cs.washington.edu/){:target="_blank"} works towards reimagining social and collaborative systems to empower people and improve society.
+The [Social Futures Lab](https://social.cs.washington.edu/){:target="_blank"} works towards reimagining social and collaborative systems to empower people and improve society.
+I am researching a novel data annotation protocol for high-stakes image segmentation problems like pathology and medical biology to directly mark uncertainty into the data itself rather than inferring uncertainty from model outputs second-hand, the objective being to develop more robust and self-aware computer vision models.

-- Working with PhD student [Quanze (Jim) Chen](https://homes.cs.washington.edu/~cqz/){:target="_blank"} expand Goldilocks principles of crowdsourcing to image-based annotation domains.
+### Research Lead @ Interactive Intelligence
+*January 2022 - Present*

+Interactive Intelligence (I2) is an independent student research group at the UW focusing on developing human-like cognition in deep learning models.
+Leading the Emergent Language group to build deep learning models which develop “their own” novel system of language generation and interpretation.

-### Medical Deep Learning Research @ Najafian Lab, UW Medicine
+### Deep Learning Research @ Najafian Lab, UW Medicine
-*March 2021 - Present*
+*March 2021 - May 2022*

 - The [Najafian Lab for the Pathobiology of Kidney Diseases](https://dlmp.uw.edu/research-labs/najafian){:target="_blank"} in UW Medicine's Department of Laboratory Medicine and Pathology operates multiple projects investigating kidney diseases.
 The lab brings in computer science students to help realize many of the medical imaging projects, which require computer vision and deep learning.
 - Worked on developing a segmentation pipeline to visually mark features on electron microscopy images of cells.
 Worked with project teammates to utilize various deep learning practices well-informed by the surrounding biological/medical context; develop a responsible data collection, annotation and modeling pipeline; and innovate deep learning new practices in the medical image field to more effectively model biological phenomena.